dawidkotarba/interview_questions/java.md

 ## Core

-- How can we construct a new object in Java (i.e. new operator, cloning, deserialization, reflection -> Class.forName())f
+- How can we construct a new object in Java (i.e. a new operator, cloning, deserialization, reflection -> Class.forName())
-- what primitive types do you know?
+- What primitive types do you know?
 What is the size of each?
 - Describe what is the meaning of following keywords: protected,  private, public, no keyword.
+- Overloading vs overriding vs hiding
+- What are rules of overloading?
 - What is the difference between override and overload + static and runtime polymorphism.
 - How can you prevent class from being subclassed?
-- Transient keyword, what is it used for
+- Transient keyword, what is it used for?
 - How to make an object immutable?
 - What do we gain from class immutability?
-- What is defensive copying?
+- What is a defensive copying?
 - Hard, soft, weak, phantom references.
 What are differences?
 How to make a cache from weak references?
 What can be used instead of finalize method?
 - How to make a memory leak in Java?
 How to analyze memory leaks in Java?
 What tools you can use?
 - What is new in JDK7/8/9/10...?
 - Checked vs unchecked exceptions.
 Can we catch Error?
 How to make a good API?
 - Exceptions translation
-- Overloading vs overriding vs hiding
-- Rules of overloading
 - Can static method be overloaded?
 What is hiding?
 What will happen if extending class will define the non-static method with the same name?
 - Difference between object and primitive?
 - How to observe polymorphism in Java?
-Provide an example
+Provide an example.
 - Can interface have methods implemented?
 - Can interface have private methods?
-- final, finalize, finally
+- What are final, finalize, finally?
 - When finally is not going to be executed?
 - Will finally be executed when we override SecurityManager behavior?
-- Boxing, Unboxing, Autoboxing - performance implications
+- What is Boxing/Unboxing/Autoboxing and what are the performance implications?
-- What is try-with-resources in Java7?
+- What is try-with-resources?
-- What does it mean that a stream from Java8 is lazy?
+- What does it mean that a stream (from Java8) is lazy?
 - What are terminal vs non-terminal operations in streams?
 What are types returned from such operations?
 - For loop performance vs Stream performance for 100 items.
 - How to analyze the app performance?
 What tools you can use?